Hovenden House, Barn and Abolition Hall: Abolitionism

-The Fugitive Slave Act of 1793 made it a federal crime to give assistance to anyone escaping enslavement.
+The Fugitive Slave Act of 1793 made it a federal crime to give assistance to someone escaping enslavement.

 The earliest and only abolitionists in Plymouth and Whitemarsh townships were Samuel Maulsby, Joseph Corson and [his son] Alan W. Corson.
 Away back before 1820 they had been stirred by the scathing denunciations of slavery, and the horrors of the slave trade, made by Granville Sharp, William Wilberforce and Thomas Fouell Buxton, before the Parliament of Great Britain, to an intense hatred of slavery and the slave trade, and the abominations of slavery in our own country.

 Maulsby and the Corsons co-founded the Plymouth Meeting Anti-Slavery Society in 1831, which initially had seven members and met at the Plymouth Friends Meeting House.
 They also were founders of the Montgomery County Anti-Slavery Society in 1837, which initially had about twenty members and met at various locations in Norristown.
-Frederick Douglass, a formerly enslaved man and abolitionist, was the keynote speaker at an August 1847 anti-slavery convention hosted by the First Baptist Church of Norristown.
-His lecture was disrupted by roughly sixty pro-slavery activists outside pelting the church's windows with rocks.
+Frederick Douglass, a fugitive slave and a prominent abolitionist, was the keynote speaker at an August 1847 anti-slavery convention hosted by the First Baptist Church of Norristown.
+His lecture was disrupted by roughly sixty pro-slavery activists outside the church pelting its windows with rocks.
 A plot to abduct and lynch Douglass that night was thwarted.